 Surgery, Transplantation (Minnesota)

 4th year Mayo medical students may apply for this rotation, which is intended to give exposure to those students who may be interested in a career in transplantation surgery.
-The rotation is based at Methodist Hospital, the student dividing his/her time equally between the liver transplant service and kidney pancreas transplant service.
+The rotation is based at Mayo Clinic Hospital, Methodist Campus, with the student dividing his/her time equally between the liver transplant service and kidney pancreas transplant service.
 The student rounds with the team daily and is involved with preoperative evaluations, surgery, and postoperative care of the patients.
 They will have the opportunity to evaluate patients preoperatively and to participate as a junior assistant in the operating room on transplant procedures.
 The student will also be encouraged to participate on an organ procurement, which includes transportation to and from the donor hospital as well as participating in the operating room on the donor procedure.